For all of Biden's successes or failures, it's really about 'COVID, stupid'

 But he argued that if he said in his first year 6 million jobs would be created and unemployment would go down to 3.9%, "you'd look at me like, 'You're nuts.' "

-A big part of the reason is the pandemic and inflation, which is tied to COVID.
+A big part of the reason is the pandemic and inflation, which is tied to COVID-19.

 Look at the data: Back on July Fourth of last year, when Biden was close to declaring independence from the coronavirus, his approval rating was averaging 52%.